Anarchist companionship

 The anarchist companionship is the relationship system of the anarchist movement in Western Europe and a part of the world from the end of the 19th century onwards, encompassing both formal and informal anarchist networks guided by shared values such as hospitality and financial or practical aid to fellow companions.
-These networks also engaged in supporting other social struggles of the period—even those that were not explicitly anarchist.
+These networks also engaged in supporting other social struggles of the period, even those that were not explicitly anarchist.

 This transnational network, lacking a real nerve center or central authority, allowed anarchists of the time to meet, consult, and undertake joint actions while providing them with significant mobility across Europe.
 The companions shared a set of structuring elements that united them: common values, a shared commitment to the anarchist struggle, and a collective imaginary, particularly shaped by the anarchist press and songs of the period.

 Born as a response to state repression in Europe, this shifting and decentralized network proved difficult for authorities to control.
-They portrayed it as the result of a vast international anarchist conspiracy—an interpretation that does not reflect the reality of anarchist companionship.
+They portrayed it as the result of a vast international anarchist conspiracy and as a new Black International (1881–1887), an interpretation that does not reflect the reality of anarchist companionship.
 Attempts to suppress it generally failed due to its elusive nature.